Application of Volcano Plots in Analyses of mRNA Differential Expressions with Microarrays: Regularized -statistic as a joint filtering criterion

+In other words, the discriminant line is a curve which moves up for smaller $s$'s (smaller angles, smaller FC's).
+A large $t$-statistic but a small FC (the $t$-filtering only area in Fig.\ref{fig4}) is more difficult to pass the filtering in Eq.(\ref{eq-curve}).
+And a large FC without a minimum $t$-statistic ($t_0$) (the FC-filtering only area in Fig.\ref{fig4}) would not pass the filtering no matter what.
+These are very different conclusions when compared to the linear discriminant line illustrated in Fig.\ref{fig7}(A) where a large FC but a small $t$ may still be selected.

+Fig.\ref{fig7} also illustrates the effect of $s_0$.
+Besides the discriminant lines at $s_0=0.02$, three more lines are shown at $s_0=0.05, 0.1$, and 0.2, or 20\%, 50\%, and 100\% of $s$.
+We may increase $s_0$ while decrease $t_0$ at the same time so that these lines are similar, as shown in Fig.\ref{fig7}(B).
+Under the condition that the same number of top-ranking genes are selected, the exact value of $s_0$ is less important than the fact that this term is added ($s_0 > 0$), though Fig.\ref{fig7}(B) does show that with a larger $s_0$ value, more genes with less significance but larger FCs are selected.

-To address another question on whether $t$-test criterion tends to select genes with low variance and low expression level.
-Fig.\ref{fig7}(B)(C)(D) show the standard deviation ($y$-axis) vs. mean ($x$-axis) for all samples, control samples only, and diseased (CLL) samples only.
-Indeed, FC-based criterion tend to select genes with high variances, whereas $t$-test based criterion selects relatively low variance genes.
-SAM achieves a balance between the two criteria, and selects genes with intermediate variance values.
+Fig.\ref{fig8}(A) compares the top 100 genes selected by SAM (regularized $t$) (blue) with those selected by FC (red), $t$-test $p$-value (black), and $t$-statistic itself (green).
+Although there are certain overlaps among different selection criteria, SAM is able to pick up genes that are not selected by either FC or $t$-test $p$-value alone.
+To address the question on whether $t$-test criterion tends to select genes with low variance and low expression level.
+Fig.\ref{fig8}(B)(C)(D) show the standard deviation ($y$-axis) vs. mean ($x$-axis) for all samples, control samples only, and diseased (CLL) samples only.
+Indeed, FC-based criterion tend to select genes with high variances, $t$-test based criterion selects relatively low variance genes, and SAM achieves a balance between the two criteria, selecting genes with intermediate variance values.
 On the other hand, there is no strong evidence that any selection criterion tends to select low expression level genes.